The Perseids Are Ready to Rock

 Remember that amazing meteor shower that happens in August?
-That is the Perseid Meteor Shower and it started on July 17th, making now the time to plan where you will be for the August 12-13th shower peak.
+That is the Perseid Meteor Shower and it started on July 17th, making now the time to plan where you will be for the August 11-13th shower peak.
 Meteor activity will continue to increase as we close in on the peak dates with bright meteors becoming very frequent overnight.
-Sadly, the bright 80% waning gibbous Moon will obscure many of this year’s falling stars, though not all of them.
-Bright meteors will blaze through the moonlight making for excellent views.
+Add in that the New Moon occurs on August 11th and meteors will rock the sky unhindered by moonlight.
 All we need now is clear skies, late night stamina, and loads of enthusiasm to make for a stunning night of shooting stars.

 The Perseid shower is the result of Earth passing through a debris field left behind by comet 109P/Swift-Tuttle.
 Discovered in 1862 by Lewis Swift and Horace Tuttle, comet 109P was identified as the source of the Perseid shower in 1865.
 The comet has a 133 year orbit around the Sun and made its last visit to the inner solar system in 1992.

-Frosty Drew Observatory will open all night on Friday, August 11th and Saturday August 12th for the Perseid peak.
+Frosty Drew Observatory will open all night on Saturday, August 11th and Sunday August 12th for the Perseid peak.
 Starting at sunset, we will offer views of Saturn's rings, Jupiter’s moons, and more.
 Once meteor activity begins to increase, we will close the Observatory telescopes and make our way to the Observatory court yard where the Perseid shower will be taking off.
 We will stay on site until the pre-dawn Sun kicks us out, weather permitting.
-If weather is favorable, we will likely be on site overnight Saturday as well.
-Unfortunately, the Milky Way will only be visible for a short period after twilight wanes until the Moon rises.
+If weather favors us, the Milky Way will stretch across the sky adding to the beauty of a meteor filled starscape.
 So stop in during the Perseid Meteor Shower peak and enjoy a fantastic night out under a sky with shooting stars blazing by.